Someon332/plasticbread/README.md

 # BOM:
 Literally just 3D printer filament lol.
 Rigid filaments, like PLA, are best for this.
+I use black PLA from Overture.